 Get lost in a corn maze

-One of the quintessential fall activities is the corn maze.
+One of the quintessential MA fall activities is the corn maze.
 In Massachusetts, you can find some terrific options, including the enormous and complex Mike’s Maze.
 A new, themed maze with activities is created each and every year.
 Go get lost!

 Pin this post to save for future travel plans!